KevinShek/Character_and_Colour_Recognition_For_2_Square_Targets/README.md

 <img src="Test_Images/L_georgia_fuchsia.png" alt="L" width="100">

-Within this file majority of the controls could be changed within the file called config.py which contains operations such as: switching between which K-NN and Tesseract or using RGB or HSV.
+Within this file majority of the controls could be changed within the file called config.py which contains operations such as:
+<li>Switching between which K-NN and Tesseract or using RGB or HSV. </li>
-Visual of the important stages you that wish to enable and see.
+<li>Visual of the important stages you that wish to enable and see. </li>
-Testing the system either by video or an image.
+<li>Testing the system either by video or an image.</li>
-Testing the system for specific operation such as character or colour recognition.
+<li>Testing the system for specific operation such as character or colour recognition.</li>
-It also contains the settings for what device you are using the scripts for either for a raspberry pi or PC.
+<li>It also contains the settings for what device you are using the scripts for either for a raspberry pi or PC.</li>

 However, if you wish to fine tune the scripts, they are seperated to their task that they are focused on.
 You can find the target detection inside the Main.py.